 - Switch facility: Can switch from debt funds to equity funds

-Public Provident Fund Scheme or PPF is a long-term investment instrument introduced by the government to encourage savings for providing security to people in old age.
+The government introduced Public Provident Fund Scheme or PPF, a long-term investment instrument, to encourage savings for providing security to people in old age.
 Any resident Indian citizen can open a PPF account.
-PPF account can be opened for minors also with either of the parents or a legal guardian jointly.
+Minors can also open PPF account with either of the parents or a legal guardian jointly.

 - Low Risk